hayesall/rfgb/README.md

 **To run classification:**

-1. Copy a classification example from test domains both train and test (for now Tic Tac toe or XOR) to same directory as .py files or you can write your own.
+1. Copy a classification example from test domains both train and test (ex: Toy Cancer) to same directory as .py files or you can write your own.

 2. Run command: *python main.py -target <list of target(s)>*